30.9 C

 3. Patrick Kane

-Patrick Kane, who originally comes from Buffalo, New York, holds the unique distinction of being the only player ever chosen as the first-overall draft pick by the Chicago Blackhawks.
-Among the current active players mentioned in the list, Kane unquestionably deserves recognition for his achievements.
-At the age of 34, he has amassed an impressive total of 1,235 points throughout his career.
-Notably, Kane has had two outstanding seasons where he exceeded the 100-point mark, achieving 106 points in the 2015-2016 season and an impressive 110 points in the 2018-2019 season.
+Patrick Kane, who is from Buffalo, New York, holds a special place in NHL history.
+He is the only player ever chosen as the first overall draft pick by the Chicago Blackhawks.
+Out of all the active players on the list, Kane clearly stands out.
+At age 34, he has scored an amazing 1,235 points in his career.
+He also had two seasons with over 100 points — one in 2015–2016 with 106 points, and another in 2018–2019 with 110 points.

 Patrick Kane